 Regular participation in classroom sessions is important.
 You are expected to commit to the course for which you register and be present at the sessions (100% attendance).
 In exceptional cases (illness for example) a student may be absent 20% of the time and pass a course if all course requirements have been completed and passed successfully.
 Note!
 It is extremely important to participate in the first session.
 If you must be absent from the first lesson you must contact the teacher and inform the reason for your absence in order to retain your place in the course.
 If you do not do this the teacher can assume that you are not going to participate and your place may be given to a student on the waiting list.

 The level of each course is based on the European Language framework from which CEFR levels and descriptions can be found.

 Multimodal learning in our courses is arranged through multi-mode methods.
 At the beginning of the course your teacher will give you information about your course-specific online learning environment and the course materials.
 One important tool for language courses is MOT/MOT-sanakirjasto.
 You can find this resource from the university network.
 If you need to reach this resource from outside the campus use your university username and password and access the library link which is above.
 You can also use the official Finnish language dictionary and this does not require you to login.

 When you study through our courses, there is an absolute completion deadline of two years.
-If for some reason you do not complete the course as scheduled, be aware of this deadline.
-This deadline includes retake exams, course work, homework, etc. If you miss this deadline, you will have to retake the whole course.
-If you want to improve your course grade it must happen within this two-year time period.
+You must contact the teacher one semester prior to the end of this deadline.
+This deadline includes retake exams, course work, homework, improving your grade etc. If you miss this deadline, you will have to retake the whole course.

 If you fail the course exam, you can retake it two times.
 Contact your teacher to make arrangements for a retake exam.
 You might for example complete the exam in the Examinarium; this will depend on your teacher.
 If you miss your retake exam remember to cancel the exam because if you do not, the missed exam will count as your retake exam and the grade will be a Fail.